As far as scrumptious guilty pleasures go, they don’t come much sweeter or more indulgent than donuts.

 Donuts are man-made, and many human-made foods are often much more difficult for dogs to deal with in the first place – so this becomes quite the thorny issue.

-Nonetheless, dogs find donuts just as delicious as their human masters do, and you’ll find that your pooch certainly doesn’t need any encouraging in terms of being offered one to eat.
+Nonetheless, dogs find donuts just as delicious as their human masters do, and you’ll find that your pooch certainly doesn’t need any encouragement in terms of being offered one to eat.

 Luckily their loving owners are here to keep them on the straight and narrow though – donuts should be considered a very, very rare treat indeed.